roddhjav/pass-import/README.md

 pass import path/to/passwords
 ```

-If `pass-import` is not able to detect the format, you need provide the password
-manager `<pm>` you want to import data from:
+If `pass-import` is not able to detect the format, you need to provide the password manager `<pm>` you want to import data from:
 ```sh
 pass import <pm> path/to/passwords
 ```